 On June 30, 2021, the Company acquired intellectual property for the production of fumed silica materials.
-Pursuant to the purchase agreement, the Company is committed to pay to the seller the greater of an annual royalty equal to 10% of net revenues, excluding the samples and testing products (as defined in the agreement) generated from the exploitation of the acquired technology or the minimum amounts per the agreement not exceed the total of sales.
-Also, the seller is being granted the right to convert, at any time and at its sole discretion, its royalties into a 50% equity stake of HPQ Polvere.
-An amount of \$3,300,000 paid in cash was recorded as the cost of intellectual property.
+Pursuant to the purchase agreement, the Company is committed to pay to the seller the greater of an annual royalty equal to 10% of net revenues, excluding the samples and testing products (as defined in the agreement) generated from the exploitation of the acquired technology or the minimum amounts per the agreement does not exceed the total of sales.
+Also, the seller is being granted the right to convert, at any time and at its sole discretion, its royalties into a 50% equity stake of HPQ remaining equity in HPQ Polvere.

-- 2023, 10% of Fumed Silica materials sales or \$50,000; - 2024, 10% of Fumed Silica materials sales or \$100,000; - 2025, 10% of Fumed Silica materials sales or \$150,000; - 2026 and after, 10% of Fumed Silica materials sales or \$200,000.
+- 2024, 10% of Fumed Silica materials sales or \$100,000; - 2025, 10% of Fumed Silica materials sales or \$150,000; - 2026 and after, 10% of Fumed Silica materials sales or \$200,000.

-As at September 30, 2023, the remaining total commitment for the purchase of the Pilot Plant Equipment was approximately \$284,021 for the fumed silica project.
+As at December 31, 2023, the remaining total commitment for the purchase of the Pilot Plant Equipment was approximately \$284,021 for the fumed silica project.